-Elliott’s moral tale The Mice and Their Pic Nic failed to persuade readers that a “pic nic dinner,” especially in London, is sinful.
-Elliott’s readers were expected to recognize her mouse story as an adaptation of Aesop’s fable “City Mouse and the Country Mouse.”
+Elliott’s The Mice and Their Pic appeared in 1809, six years after Harris’s The Happy Courtship, Nic.
+It is now remembered, if at all, as the second published reference to a picnic in English.
+However, following the French custom of indoor dining, the mice’s “pic nic” is held in the cupboard of a London townhouse.
+Elliott’s readers were expected to recognize that this fable is an adaptation of Aesop’s fable “City Mouse and the Country Mouse.”
 The link to Horace’s satire “Mus Urbanus et Mus Rusticus” is important because Elliott suggests a comparison of contemporary London to the decadence of Rome.

-Presuming that most of her readers, children, and adults, would be unfamiliar with a “pic nic” dinner, Elliott covers this gap with a definition:
+Presuming that most of her readers, children and adults, would be unfamiliar with a “pic nic” dinner, Elliott covers this gap with a definition:

-What was meant by a Pic Nic, they could but wonder
+What was meant by a Pic Nic, they could but wonder,

-Yet ventur’d no question for fear of a blunder
+Yet ventur’d no question for fear of a blunder;

 When they did understand, how they open’d their eyes.